 The credits provided in this Article are allowed against franchise tax, income tax, or gross premiums tax.
-The taxpayer must elect the tax against which the credit will be claimed when filing the return filing is made.
+The taxpayer must elect the tax against which the credit will be claimed when filing the return on which it is claimed.
 Any future carryfowards of unused credits must be claimed against the same tax.